 As coaches and trainers, we are so often asked, “How do I put together a program at home?” or “How do you put your classes together?”
 The simple answer is we make sure to include both grinds and ballistics within the seven basic human movement patterns.

 Grinds, in kettlebell practice, are the slow exercises—the ones you want to perform for 3-5 sets of 3-5 reps, such as presses, deadlifts, squats, and get-ups.
 Ballistics are the quick lifts—such as swings and snatches—that are to be performed for however many reps before form degrades from fatigue or before power output diminishes.
 Typically, this falls between 10-20 reps.

 The seven basic human movements are combined from former StrongFirst Certified Master Instructors Dan John and David Whitley.
 Dan’s five movements are:

 5. Loaded Carry

 After assisting a workshop with David Whitley, I added:

 When training for general physical preparedness (without any specific athletic goal in mind), you will want to start with some get-ups (which cover many categories) and then fill in the blanks.
 Plenty of exercises fall into two categories.
 And you can use one kettlebell or two.

 By no means is this a comprehensive list, but here are some examples of each movement.

-- Push: You can do any of the numerous press variations (military press, floor press, etc.) You can even combine push and counter-rotation by doing a one-sided floor press.
-If you don’t want to use a bell, you can do push-ups (of which there are numerous variations).
+- Push: You can do any of the numerous press variations (military press, floor press, etc.).
+You can even combine push and counter-rotation by doing a one-sided floor press.
+If you don’t want to use a kettlebell, you can do pushups (of which there are numerous variations).